Wednesday 22nd May 2019

 One PDH (Professional Development Hour) via LA/CES wil lbe availabel for attendees.

-Dilip da Cunha and Anuradha Mathur work between Philadelphia and Bangalore.
-They are authors of Mississippi Floods: Designing a Shifting Landscape (2001), Deccan Traverses: the Making of Bangalore’s Terrain (2006) and Soak: Mumbai in an Estuary (2009), and co-editors of Design in the Terrain of Water (2014).
-Da Cunha’s new book The Invention of Rivers: Alexander’s Eye and Ganga’s Descent is forthcoming from University of Pennsylvania Press in 2018.
+Dilip da Cunha is an architect and planner.
+He is co-director of the Risk and Resilience program at the Graduate School of Design, Harvard University, and Adjunct Professor at the GSAPP, Columbia University.
+He is author with Anuradha Mathur of Mississippi Floods: Designing a Shifting Landscape (2001); Deccan Traverses: The Making of Bangalore’s Terrain (2006); Soak: Mumbai in an Estuary (2009); and Design in the Terrain of Water (2014).
+His new book, The Invention of Rivers: Alexander’s Eye and Ganga’s Descent, was just recently published by the University of Pennsylvania Press.